fonoster/routr/README.md

         value: jsa-shqm-iyo
 ```

-The last scenario is just one of the many possible scenarios you can accomplish with Routr (v2).
+The last scenario is one of the many possible scenarios you can accomplish with Routr (v2).
 Please spend some time getting familiar with the [configuration files](https://github.com/fonoster/routr/blob/v2/CONNECT.md).

 ## Deployment

 ### Instant Server deployment with Docker and Compose

-For a quick demo of Routr follow the next two steps:
+For a quick demo of Routr, follow the next two steps:

 &#10122; Clone the repository and run the server